evanwill/_drafts/_notes/github-actions.md

 The Actions tab provides detailed progress for your workflow, so if something goes wrong it is a bit easier to debug than default GitHub Pages.

-Just enjoy your newly build website!
+Just enjoy your newly built website!